-“And that’s when I stormed off,” I told the freshmen.
+“And that’s when I stormed off,” I told the other freshmen.

 P.H., short for Physical Health or Physical Hour, was one of two mandatory classes at the Academy.
 On Mondays, Wednesdays, and Fridays, the entire student body spent the period after Mid-Night Meal in P.H., while all the non-athletic professors have a free period to finish Middy, plan lessons, run errands, etc. It also gave students who take part in athletic clubs a chance to practice with their teams; those in more than one club simply alternate depending on the day.
 All students not in an athletic club simply take part in the universal P.H. class.

 The other three joined me in the freshman locker room to change before Middy ended.
 I was sitting on a bench and tying my sneakers when I had just finished venting to them.
 Angel sat beside me, their gorgeous royal blue eyes watching me intensely.